The SWYC Junior Program is recognized across the United States as one of the foremost training programs in the country.

 Much of the credit for our club's remarkable accomplishments in sailing can be attributed to Southwestern Yacht Club's outstanding Junior Program.
 It is our commitment to provide the necessary environment to attain a worthwhile and enjoyable experience.
 Our program offers a unique opportunity for young people to experience boating and share friendships with other juniors.
 We welcome you to join the SWYC Junior Program today.
 Our program is designed to teach the fundamentals of sailing to beginners and improve the skills of experienced sailors.
 Sailing is a recreational and competitive sport that can be enjoyed for a lifetime.

-Click here for the Summer 2013 registration form
+Click here for the Summer program Brochure

 SWYC offers a wide variety of classes ranging from beginners to advanced, and young to old.
 Classes are offered for the racing type, or those who just like to cruise.
 In our classes, we sail Naples Sabots, Lasers and Laser Radials, CFJs, Club 420s, 29ers and Santana 20s.
 Classes are offered both year-round and as part of our Summer Sailing Program.